 - If you make the wrong decision, you might set yourself up for failure.

 - You could end up stuck in a hard place, where you don't know what to do.

 - It could be difficult to adapt and learn, so you should practice in a few Normal games to know exactly when it is best to do X task. (leveling up, rerolling)

 What's the take?In Teamfight Tactics, you want to be very careful with your Gold and HP because it's pretty much the only way to stay in the game.
 Never spend all your Gold on rolling for units, and instead spend the Gold on leveling up.
 That will pay off a lot more in the end and will lead to more wins.

 Want more?
-Check out our growing collection of Teamfight Tactics tips, guides and walkthroughs!
+Check out our 12 other Teamfight Tactics tips, guides and walkthroughs!